‘BJP can’t afford to lose Amit Shah’

 Assembly polls are due in some states like Maharashtra, Haryana, and Jharkhand later this year where the BJP is in power.
 The BJP is eyeing to form its government in Delhi, where elections will be held next year, and in West Bengal, where elections are due in 2021.

-If BJP retains Maharashtra, Haryana, Jharkhand and snatches Delhi from Aam Aadmi Party (AAP) and West Bengal from Trinamool Congress then by 2021 the NDA will have majority in the Rajya Sabha.
+If BJP retains Maharashtra, Haryana, Jharkhand and snatches Delhi from Aam Aadmi Party (AAP) and West Bengal from Trinamool Congress (TMC) then by 2021 the NDA will have majority in the Rajya Sabha.

-According to the socialist leader, only Modi as Prime Minister and Shah as BJP President can achieve it.
+According to the socialist leader, only Modi as prime minister and Shah as BJP president can achieve it.